 5. The nature and importance of the employee's role in the matter.
-Section 208 applies even in situations where the employee's role in the particular matter does not directly affect his financial interest.
-Section 208 applies as long as the employee personally and participates substantially in overall particular matter that affects his interest.
-However, the nature and extent of an employee's participation in a particular matter, and how his own participation could affect his financial interest, can be relevant in determining whether a waiver appropriate.
-Sometimes the employee's role in the matter may have little or no effect on his financial interest or the financial interest attributed to him.
+Section 208 applies even in situations where the employee's role in the particular matter does not directly affect his financial interest. as long Section 208 applies as the employee participates personally and substantially in the overall particular matter that affects his interest.
+However, the nature and extent of an employee's participation in a particular matter, and how his own participation could affect his financial interest, can be relevant in determining whether a waiver Sometimes the employee's role in the appropriate. matter may have little or no effect on his financial interest or the financial interest attributed to him.
 Examples include situations where an employee's role is relatively limited or where the employee's work will be subject to substantial review before any action is taken.
 On the other hand, where the employee's own participation will clearly affect his financial interest, justifying a 208 waiver may be more difficult.

 - 6. The sensitivity of the matter.
 This frequently is an important consideration.
 Where the particular matter is very controversial or sensitive, the wisdom of granting a waiver can be questionable.
-People dissatisfied with whatever action the Government takes may point to the waived financial interest as evidence that the ultimate decision was wrong or ethically suspect.
-(See also the discussion of appearance concerns under MISCELLANEOUS CONSIDERATIONS on page 26.) - The need for the employee's services in the particular matter.
+People dissatisfied with whatever action the government takes may point to the waived financial interest as evidence that the ultimate decision was wrong or ethically suspect.
+(See also the discussion of appearance concerns under Miscellaneous Considerations on page 26.) - The need for the employee's services in the particular matter.
 This consideration was discussed in the preliminary section of this guidance, but it should be revisited once all the other factors have been considered, especially if there is still concern that the justification for the waiver would be questioned.
 In some cases, an employee may be the only person with a certain needed expertise.
 Or an employee may have been working on the matter for some time before the conflict arose (for example, in the case of financial interests acquired through a new marriage).
 Such situations may sometimes weigh in favor of a waiver. - 8.
 Adjustments that may be made in the employee's duties to address appearance concerns.
 For example, an employee might be limited to giving advice about a matter rather than making a decision about that matter; or he might be allowed to participate in policy matters affecting an industry, but not a party-specific matter involving a particular entity.

 VI.
-FACTORS TO WEIGH IN MAKING A DECISION TO ISSUE A 208(B)(3) WAIVER interest is not as important a factor as it is in a 208(b)(1) waiver analysis.
+FACTORS TO WEIGH IN MAKING A DECISION TO ISSUE A 208(B)(3) WAIVER

+In general, because a 208(b)(3) waiver requires a determination that the need for the employee's services outweighs the potential for a conflict of interest, the substantiality of the otherwise disqualifying financial interest is not as important a factor as it is in a 208(b)(1) waiver analysis.
 Therefore, a substantiality analysis of the financial interest might be somewhat less detailed.

-In general, because a 208(b)(3) waiver requires a determination that the need for the employee's services outweighs the potential for a conflict of interest, the substantiality of the otherwise disqualifying financial